jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Fourth Phase of Unix Maturity - The Rise of Commercial Linux

 As the 1990s came to a close we began to see established companies adopting and using opensource projects in enterprise, such as MySQL for database and GCC as a C/C++ compiler.
 Especially we begin to see companies trying to make commercial distributions of Linux by adding the GNU coretools and a GUI interface.
 Of all the Linux companies that started at that time, Red Hat Linux is one of the few remaining and by far the most successful.
-Most of all of the Linux distributions started pre-2003 no longer exist.
-To illustrate this, as of August 10th 2015, Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap")
+How succesful?
+To illustrate this, as of August 10th 2015, Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap") Most of the Linux distributions started pre-2003 no longer exist.

-### The Rise of Commercial Linux and Modern Linux Distributions
+### Modern Linux Distributions

-As the new century dawned a new aspect of the *free* and *opensource* debate began.
-We begin to see companies creating and selling complete Linux distributions.
-The realization of Stallman's dream the GNU operating system was now at hand.
-Companies began to combine the opensource Linux kernel and the free software GNU tools, and by integrating GUI tools such as X11, KDE, and the GNU GNOME project began to create Linux distributions, also known as a *distro*.
+As the new century dawned, the realization of Stallman's dream for the the GNU operating system was now a reality.
+Companies began to combine the opensource Linux kernel, free GNU coretools, and by integrating GUIs such as X11, KDE, and the GNU GNOME project, began to create what one would say was a GNU/Linux based operating system.
+Each company mad etheir own Linux distribution, also known as a *distro*.
 As distributions began to proliferate, each distribution began to spawn flavors, derivatives, and different spins as well.

-It is curious to see that there were a few small commercial BSD distributions, but none of them rose to prominence as the BSD distros remained in the hands of their repective foundations.
-AS fo 2016, we have almost 20 years of Linux Kernel and Linux distribution work.
-Essentially Linux distributions hail from two distinct families: Debian and Red Hat.
+It is curious to see that there were a few small commercial BSD distributions at the same time, but none of them rose to prominence.
+One might ask that without the financial backing of a commercial entity could a distro ever rise beyond a niche use?
+BSD distros would argue that mass commercialization was never their primary goal.

+As fo 2016, we have almost 20 years of Linux Kernel and Linux distribution work.
+Current Linux distributions hail from two distinct primary families: __Debian__ and __Red Hat__.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
 For the purposes of this book I will focus on two main distribution families.
 You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")

 #### Additional Popular Linux Distros